-The submit filter must be executable and must be available on each of the nodes where users may submit jobs.
-Because the submit filter is likely to run multiple times for each job submission, all operations in the submit filter must be idempotent, i.e., they must produce the same results if called more than once with the same input parameters.
+The submit filter must be executable and must be available on each of the nodes where users can submit jobs.
+Because the submit filter is likely to run multiple times for each job submission, all operations in the submit filter must be idempotent (i.e., they must produce the same results if called more than once with the same input parameters).

-By default, the submit filter must be located at /usr/local/sbin/torque\submitfilter.
+By default, the submit filter must be located at /usr/local/sbin/torque_submitfilter.
 At run time, if the file does not exist at this new preferred path then qsub will fall back to the old hard-coded path.
-The submit filter location can be customized by setting the SUBMITFILTER parameter inside the file (see "torque.cfg" Configuration File), as in the following example:
+The submit filter location can be customized by setting the SUBMITFILTER parameter inside the file (seetorque.cfg Configuration File), as in the following example:

-'''

 torque.cfg:

-'''

-'''

 SUBMITFILTER /opt/torque/submit.pl

-'''

-1 Initial development courtesy of Oak Ridge National Laboratories.
+Initial development courtesy of Oak Ridge National Laboratories.

-Appendix K: "torque.cfg" Configuration File
+Appendix K: torque.cfg Configuration File

-Administrators can configure the torque.cfg file (located in PBS\SERVER\HOME (/var/spool/torque by default)) to alter the behavior of the qsub command on specific host machines where the file resides.
+Administrators can configure the torque.cfg file (located in PBS_SERVER_HOME (/var/spool/torque by default)) to alter the behavior of the qsub command on specific host machines where the file resides.
 This file contains a list of parameters and values separated by whitespace.
 This only affects qsub, and only on each specific host with the file.